-When his grandfather died, the family sold all his winemaking equipment to family friends, the Starks, the founders of Page Mill Winery in Los Altos Hills at the base of the Santa Cruz Mountains (the winery is now located in Livermore).
+When his grandfather died, the family sold all his winemaking equipment to family friends, the Starks, the founders of Page Mill Winery in Los Altos Hills at the base of the Santa Cruz Mountains (the winery is now located in Livermore, less than 10 minutes from downtown).
 And rather than using the old equipment, the Stark’s wanted to preserve this heritage, so some of it is now displayed at their tasting room.

 Needing to find a winemaker and grapes, Matt turned to Randy who in turn connected them to winemaker Juan Mercado (Realm Cellars).
 And Juan recommended a few other winemakers.
 A blind tasting was organized at ACME Fine Wines in St. Helena with winemakers bringing both a bottle of their own wines plus one other wine of their choice.
 Matt and his partners kept gravitating towards one person and his wines, winemaker Mark Porembski (Zeitgeist Cellars, Anomaly Cellars).
 Mark has made every vintage since 2014 and is also one of the partners in Unwritten Wines.

-Through Mark’s contacts they were able to produce wine that same year, a tiny production of only 50 cases from one of the Napa Valley’s most historic sites, Lewelling Vineyards in St. Helena.
-Lewelling Vineyards is one of the oldest continuously-owned family vineyards in Napa Valley.
+Through Mark’s contacts they were able to produce wine that same year, a tiny production of only 50 cases from one of Napa Valley’s most historic sites, Lewelling Vineyards in St. Helena.
+Lewelling Vineyards is one of the oldest continuously owned family vineyards in Napa Valley.
 What is just as remarkable is that the Lewelling family has stayed true to their strong agricultural roots generation after generation.
-The fifth and sixth generations are now running Lewelling Vineyards and the seventh generation is already running among the vines.
+The fifth and sixth generations are now running Lewelling Vineyards, and the seventh generation is already running among the vines.